Why your facebook ads are failing

 Simply put, targeting is putting your ad in front of who you want to see it.
 In the past, targeting may have looked like running an ad in a magazine that was geared towards your target audience or getting a commercial spot during a show you *thought* was popular with them.
 Kenn says, “Within Facebook and digital advertising today you can go in and pick 40 or 50 different targeting characteristics of specific people, or a specific group of people that you want to go after.
 When you have 40 or 50 characteristics to select, the result is millions and millions of possible combinations.”

-Most people approach targeting based on interests, but Facebook breaks it down so much further than that.
+Most people approach targeting based on interests, but Facebook ads break it down so much further than that.
 Dave explains, “What’s powerful about the platform is not just the interest, it’s the behaviors and the specific demographics you have.
 So for example, in a behavior, you can target people based off of the IOS they’re using.
 If you’re trying to get people to download your podcast and you want to send them to iTunes, you can’t do that very well on an Android device.
 You should just target people that are on an IOS device.”

 Going further down the targeting rabbit hole Dave says, “You can target people that are on a newer or older IOS device.
 You might say, ‘I want to target users on a newer version of IOS because if they’re on an old version they may not be as tech-savvy.’
 You can target based on their shopping habits.
 Have they clicked on a ‘Shop Now’ button within the last week?
 Within the last month?”

 Personal targeting is possible because of the wealth of information that Facebook has and mines from its users.
-Kenn adds, “Understand the degree of targeting that you can do on Facebook because it’s not just about demographics, that’s old school advertising.
+Kenn adds, “Understand the degree of targeting that you can achieve with Facebook ads, because it’s not just about demographics, that’s old school advertising.
 That’s old school data.
 ‘What Zip Code are they in?
 What kind of income do they have?’
 Now you can get super specific.
 Understand how to work the targeting through not only demographics but through behavior.
 It’s all possible because of the depth of information available about each user.”

 Only 2% of web traffic converts from being an observer to being a customer on their first visit to a site.
 Retargeting continually puts ads for your product or service in front of users who have already visited your site before.
 By dropping a line of code into your website you set it to leave a browser cookie when your site is viewed.
 Facebook can then direct ads to users who have the cookie from your site and only serve ads to people who have already engaged with your presence on the web.